tarantool/doc/doc/book/box/data_model.rst

 .. important::

-  For each foreign key, there must exist an indexes that includes all its fields.
+  For each foreign key, there must exist an index that includes all its fields.

 To create a foreign key in a space, specify the parent space and linked fields in the ``foreign_key`` parameter.
 Fields can be referenced by name or by number: